Below are the problems for Homework 1. Please write your solutions inside the provided code blocks.

 Note: R will not automatically display results when you assign values to an object.

-To show results, either call the object by name or useprint()
+To show results, either call the object by name or useprint().

 When finished:

-file to Canvas.Perform the following arithmetic operations and include the code and results in your report:
+.Rmd file to Canvas.Perform the following arithmetic operations and include the code and results in your report:

 #Your code here